 There is an emphasis on the “whole body package” rather than on the face.
 The face can be less than perfect, but the body has to ‘bring it’ before people can say that an individual is close to perfection.

-K-Beauty on the other hand, places the skin as the number one source of beauty.
-This would explain why the appearance of putting on heavy makeup is less pervasive in Asia; the more natural look is preferred, to emphasize how well-balanced the person is.
+K-Beauty, on the other hand, places the skin as the number one source of beauty.
+This would explain why the appearance of putting on heavy makeup is as pervasive in Asia; however, a more natural look is preferred.
 While South Koreans women do use makeup, they do so to emphasize their natural radiance.

 It is common for women in this region to use seven to eight different skincare products in the evening just to maintain their smooth and radiant complexion.
 With great skin comes the expression of health, which is integral to the idea of achieving life balance.
 The concept of beauty, while indeed superficial, is still integrally tied to traditional beliefs.